Subject or Object? SINo-American competition and European sTRAtegic autonomy

 Research Methodology

-The project draws on mixed methods research, combining quantitative analysis of European, American, and Chinese voting patterns and public discourse (i.e., through the use of content analysis software and manual coding) in a variety of international organizations and debates.
+The project draws on mixed methods research, combining quantitative analysis of European, American, and Chinese voting patterns and public discourse (i.e., through the use of content analysis software and manual coding) in a variety of international organisations and debates.

 Financiële details & Tijdlijn